ismayito/Portfolio-/README.md

 🔭 Future Features

-- Adding functionality and interactivity tothe project
+- Adding functionality and interactivity to the project

 ## 🤝 Contributing